-The Aaron I. Grollman Visiting Professorship sponsors an annual lecture hosted by Graduate Program in Life Science’s which is considered to be one of the premiere lectures held at the University of Maryland Baltimore each year.
+The Aaron I. Grollman Visiting Professorship sponsors an annual lecture hosted by Graduate Program in Life Science’s which is considered to be one of the premiere lectures held at the University of Maryland, Baltimore each year.
 The goal of this lectureship is to provide an opportunity for our students, postdoctoral scholars and faculty to hear an internationally renown scientist discuss her or his research and “career story”.
-The opportunity to invite and secure the speaker for this event is rotated between our eight PhD granting graduate programs.
+The opportunity to invite and secure the speaker for this event is rotated between our seven PhD granting graduate programs.
 Following the seminar, the speaker and members of the GPILS community attend a reception and dinner on campus.
 During the day of the lecture students and postdocs have the opportunity to attend a Q&A luncheon with the speaker.

 Harry C. Dietz, III, MD, Victor A. McKusick Professor of Genetics in the Departments of Medicine, Pediatrics, and Molecular Biology and Genetics, Director, William S. Smilow Center for Marfan Syndrome Research , Johns Hopkins University School of Medicine, Investigator, Howard Hughes Medical Institute.